Soil Health Technical AssistanceNOFA Mass2022-10-27T13:38:44-04:00

 Who is answering my emails?

-Laura Davis is a NOFA/Mass Board Member and the Certification Assistance Coordinator and is owner and farmer at Long Life Farm in Hopkinton, MA a diversified vegetable farm that was certified organic in April 2013 by Baystate Organic Certifiers.
+Laura Davis is a NOFA/Mass Board Member and the Certification Assistance Coordinator, and is owner and farmer at Long Life Farm in Hopkinton, MA.
+Long Life Farm is a diversified vegetable farm that was certified organic in April 2013 by Baystate Organic Certifiers.
 Laura is also an Organic Inspector for both farms and processors and a Massachusetts Farmer Consultant for American Farmland Trust.
-Please email email@example.com or call 508-596-1651. with your inquiries.
-I look forward to hearing from you!
+Please email email@example.com or call 508-596-1651 with your inquiries.
+She looks forward to hearing from you!

 What’s Going on Down There?
-Soil Health, Fertility Assessment, and Climate Change Resilience for Growers, Gardeners, and Land Managers
+Soil Health, Soil Physical or Biological Assessment, and Climate Change Resilience for Growers, Gardeners, and Land Managers

 We can come to your farm, event, business site, organization, neighborhood group, gardening club, school, etc. to do an informative presentation and demo of soil health principles and how soil relates to climate and more.

-We offer a mini “field day” model, walking participants through the DIY Soil Health/Carbon Proxy Tests and more: after a tour of the host farm or garden, we’ll present a range of lab-based soil test results and demonstrate field protocols for monitoring soil health that you can do in your own garden or fields.
+We offer a mini “field day” model, walking participants through the DIY Soil Health Analysis (Soil Carbon) procedure and more: after a tour of the host farm or garden, we’ll present a range of lab-based soil test results and demonstrate field protocols for monitoring soil health that you can do in your own garden or fields.
 We’ll also discuss how these tests inform each other and help you the grower to better work with your soil biology for better soil function and climate resilience.
-This option dovetails with the Soil Fertility Technical Assistance and Monitoring services and is an opportunity to get a free Soil Health Assessment performed on your property while helping yourself and others in your community learn about soil health and climate-friendly management practices.
+This option dovetails with the Soil Technical Assistance and Monitoring services and is an opportunity to get a free Soil Health Assessment performed on your property while helping yourself and others in your community learn about soil health and climate-friendly management practices.